brentkearney/workshops/README.md

 *  **Administrate** a web-based interface to the database tables, provided by Thoughtbot's [Administrate](https://github.com/thoughtbot/administrate) gem.
 Allows for easy searching, adding, and editing of database records.

 ## Upcoming Features:
+* E-mail Template Management - an interface for creating, editing, managing various e-mail templates used in the application, to be stored in the database instead of static files.
+Associate letter templates with types of events, roles of event participants, or other criteria.
+Schedule automated sending of certain letters to certain groups based on arbitrary conditions.
 * After-event feedback forms - automatically mail participants after an event, with one-click URL for providing feedback on the event.
 * Drag & drop interface for scheduling features.
+* Payment system for accepting credit card or cryptocurrency payments/contributions
 * Staff can assign hotel rooms, generate reports for hotel room bookings, and manage other hospitality details for workshop participants.
 * Task scheduler, to allow automated performance of tasks such as reminder emails for participants to RSVP, after event feedback requests, etc.
 * Admin users can manage other users (add/remove/change passwords, etc) - currently they can only change their own passwords.